How to Become a Certified Roof Inspector

 Key skills for a roof inspector include attention to detail, problem-solving abilities, and excellent communication skills.
 Physical fitness is also important as the job involves climbing ladders and walking on roofs.
 Additionally, knowledge of building codes, safety regulations and different roofing materials and systems is crucial.

-Step 2: Choose the Right Certification Program
+Step 2: Get the Roof Inspection Certification

 Step 3: Gain Hands-On Training and Experience